|János Áder (Fidesz party, since 2012)

 |Last meeting with Theresa May||9 November 2016|

-The UK and Hungary have recently set up a British Hungarian Business Council to promote investment from British countries in Hungary.
-P
+The two countries have shown willingness to strengthen their relationship, having recently set up a British Hungarian Business Council to promote investment from British companies in Hungary.

 |What Mr Orbán said on Brexit||27 June 2016

-Brexit was a result of “uncertainty, paralysis … of slowly being unable to feel at home in Europe.”
+Brexit was a result of “uncertainty, paralysis … of slowly being unable to feel at home in Europe.”21 October 2016

 “Hungary definitely would not like to see any revenge on the British.
 We are a democratic country and we accept that democratically another country’s population decided to leave.”